 8. Iveco SuperAV

 Manufacturer: Iveco/BAE Systems

 The Iveco SuperAV is an amphibious armored personnel carrier developed by Italian manufacturer Iveco S.p.A.
-On water, the vehicle has a top speed of 10 km/h with an operational range of 64 km.
+The vehicle can go as fast as 10km/h on water, with an operational range of 64 km.
 It has a payload capacity of about 9 tonnes.

 In 2018, the United States Marine Corps announced that a modified version of the SuperAV (by BAE Systems) would replace the assault amphibious vehicle AAVP7A1 RAM/RS currently in service.